top of page

 8. B9 (Folate)

 1. Avoid products that contain folic acid.
-Instead, look for L-methyl folate or 5-MTHF forms of folate.
-Many people have a genetic issue that affects their ability to convert folic acid into l-methyl folate.
-In addition, many people already get too much folic acid in their diet from fortified foods.
-Avoid products that just list folate, as many of these products actually have folic acid but are misleading people by saying folate.
+Instead, look for L-methylfolate or 5-MTHF forms of folate.
+Many people have a genetic methylation issue that affects their ability to convert folic acid into l-methylfolate.
+Additionally, many people already consume excessive amounts of folic acid in their diet from fortified foods.
+Avoid products that just list folate, as many of these products may actually have folic acid but are misleading people by saying folate.
+Look for at least one milligram (one thousand micrograms) per day.

 9. B12 (Cobalamin)